snoir/nrbt/README.md

 nrbt is a tool to wrap commands and scripts launched via cron.
 It goals is to provide an output only if:
 * stderr was not empty
-* the process exit with a code other than 0
+* the process exit with a code other than 0 (it is possible to add "valid" exit codes using the `-e` option).

 If such cases happen, a simple report will be printed on stdout so cron can send it at the address configured in the `MAILTO` variable.